 “We can only hope the State Government is paying close attention to the impacts of these new laws, before they launch into the controversial phase two of rental reforms flagged for this year,” she said.

 “While we understand that there needs to be protections available for tenants, finding the right balance is important, because we do heavily rely on private investors when it comes to housing Queenslanders.”

-Throughout July, the REIQ is heading across Queensland to deliver comprehensive and practical training about the new tenancy laws for property managers and principals, with 12 almost booked-out sessions in Cairns, Townsville, Mackay, Rockhampton, Gladstone, Bundaberg, Fraser Coast, Brisbane, Sunshine Coast, Toowoomba, Gold Coast, and Moreton Bay.
+Throughout July, the REIQ headed across Queensland to deliver comprehensive and practical training about the new tenancy laws for property managers and principals, with 12 almost booked-out sessions in Cairns, Townsville, Mackay, Rockhampton, Gladstone, Bundaberg, Fraser Coast, Brisbane, Sunshine Coast, Toowoomba, Gold Coast, and Moreton Bay.

 A timeline summary for the Housing Legislation Amendment Act 2021:

 - 18 June 2021 – the Housing Legislation Amendment Bill 2021 (“the Bill”) was introduced into Queensland Parliament

 - 14 October 2021 – the Bill was passed by Queensland Parliament

 - 21 October 2021 – the Bill received assent

 - From 21 October 2021 – introduced protections for tenants experiencing domestic and family violence and provided them streamlined termination rights;

 - From 1 October 2022 – will introduce provisions that remove the ability for property owners to end tenancies without grounds; provides additional approved reasons for lessors and tenants to end a tenancy (see pages 86-90); and makes it easier for tenants to rent with pets (see pages 64-68).